 The Most-Overlooked Tax Breaks for Retirees

-For new retirees—especially those on a fixed income—it's more important than ever to take full advantage of every tax break available.
-Afterall, you have to stretch out your retirement savings to cover the rest of your life.
-But holding on to your money is becoming more difficult these days, thanks to the economic problems caused by the coronavirus pandemic.
-That's why retirees really need to be on top of their tax situation.
+For new retirees, it's more important than ever to take full advantage of every tax break available.
+That's especially true if you're on a fixed income.
+After all, you have to stretch out your retirement savings to cover the rest of your life.
+But holding on to your money during retirement is easier said than done.
+That's why retirees really need to pay close attention to their tax situation.

-Unfortunately, though, seniors often miss tax-saving opportunities.
+Unfortunately, though, seniors often miss valuable tax-saving opportunities.
 In many cases, it's simply because they just don't know about them.
-Don't let that happen to you—check out these often-overlooked tax breaks for retirees.
+Don't let that happen to you — check out these often-overlooked tax breaks for retirees.
 You could save a bundle!